-No yoga text before the nineteenth-century did talk about Surya Namaskar.
+No yoga text before the nineteenth century did talk about Surya Namaskar.
 This is because it was then not a part of Yoga Practice.
 It was inducted into the yoga stream in the early nineties only.
-Before that it was a part of Kalarippayattu, an ancient martial art practice prevailed in Kerala and Southern Tamilnadu of South India.
+Before that, it was a part of Kalarippayattu, an ancient martial art practice that prevailed in Kerala and Southern Tamilnadu of South India.
 The Kalari version of Sun Salutation is more challenging than the yoga version.

 In his book The Ten Point Way To Health (1928), Shri Bhawanrao narrated that his father had been practicing Sun Salutation for more than fifty-five years.
 However, the Sun Salutation he practiced was the traditional one with Mantras and Vedic hymns.
 Shri Bhawanrao remodeled the traditional Surya Namaskar with ten steps (see picture).
 This was how the modern Sun Salutation came into being.
 All versions of Sun Salutations (except Kalari versions) being taught by different yoga schools today are modified versions of this ten-step sequence only.

 The ten-step Surya Namaskar as taught by Shri Bhawanrao Srinivarao is explained here.